 NCS has elected to recognize shipping and handling costs when control of the product transfers to the customer.
-These costs are included in cost of sales in our consolidated statements of operations.
+These costs, net of any customer paid freight, are included in cost of sales in our consolidated statements of operations.

 Product Sales Revenues